 Alternatively, sending money in real-time and then receiving a notification to confirm it has hit the recipient’s bank account is an entirely different experience – one you will happily use again.
 When receiving payments from multiple parties, having a better view of when transactions are ‘completed’ can be very helpful.
 If you are a landlord, for example, and you can be notified when all tenants have paid this month’s rent, that is much more convenient than having to keep checking your bank balance and keep an eye on names and references.

-This brings me to why I think UX in finance is so important.
+This brings me to why I think is so important.
 Money impacts so many aspects of our lives and is one of the primary sources of stress.
 If you make a payment, but the UX does not give you a clear indication that the payment has been completed, it’s not just an annoyance, it can cause panic.

 For customers to trust a business, they need to feel first and foremost that the business is a reliable custodian of their funds.
 Taking an approach that ‘once the customer has paid, we can ignore the UX, the job’s done’ will lose you a lot of customers.
 Fast.